 For complex networks spanning multiple geographical regions, hybrid cloud environments, and business units, manual IPAM is a nightmare.

-As we’ve captured in our eBook “The Cost of Free”, managing IPAM with spreadsheets simply isn’t a viable long-term solution.
+Using an IP address spreadsheet simply isn’t a viable long-term solution.
 It doesn’t scale.
 It practically invites manual errors and overlaps which can bring down the network.
 Accountability is difficult.
 Role-based access is impossible.
 Data aggregation and reporting capabilities?
 Forget it.

 Just IPAM or a full DDI solution?